VincctsentChen/A_Hierarchical_Bayesian_Predictive_Analytics_Model_for_Forecasting_PHQ_9_Depression_Severity/README.md

-The dataset for the paper "Explainable machine learning-based prediction of depression severity in medical students".
+The dataset for the paper "A Hierarchical Bayesian Predictive Analytics Model for Forecasting PHQ 9 Depression Severity in Medical Students".